Ranks018/CampusConnect/README.md

 <h1>CampusConnect</h1>

+<h3>This project is derived from Online News Portal by Moni Kishore Dhar:</h3>
 <h3>Project Purpose:</h3>
 The purpose of the CampusConnect is to give campus students the opportunity to read and search up-to-date news on their campus, as well as to give authenticated users(students) the opportunity to comment on specific news.